junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 With that, and a disturbance of wind flow in the room, Castiel is gone.

-"What the--" Bobby takes two steps ahead, right next to where the angel was, but it is so clear there is nothing left there anymore.
+"What does that --" Bobby takes two steps ahead, right next to where the angel was, but it is so clear there is nothing left there anymore.

 ### Act 2-2 (Dean leave Sunrise)(Sunrise, 1861, Dean&Sam)